dhh1128/codecraft.co/baby-steps.md

 Sometimes, your design might not be paralyzed at all--sometimes you're coming up with all kinds of great ideas, and you sense a grandiose vision unfolding.
 Maybe you're loving the design phase.

-I'm claiming that if your design takes you too far into the future, no matter how good it is and how much momentum you feel, you might be better off taking baby steps on your implementation instead.
+I'm claiming that if your design takes you too far into the future, no matter how good it is and how much momentum you feel, you might be better off tng baby steps on your implementation instead.
 I'm making this claim based on the observation that it's easy to overbuild, and it's easy to make mistakes by extrapolating too far into the future.

 You might also think that baby steps are a repeat of my advice to <a title="Don Kleinschnitz: Put a stake in the ground." href="don-kleinschnitz-stake.md">put a stake in the ground.</a>